 AP classes may not count for college credit.

 I know, I’m completely contradicting my points from earlier, but the truth is that, depending on the school and the program you want to enter, they may not accept transfer grades from AP classes for your major.
 It happened to me personally!
 I had no idea it would happen, and needless to say, I was very frustrated!
 So let me be the one to clear the confusion on this topic.

 When you get down to it, it makes sense that they might not count though, and here’s why:

 When you bring in AP and IB grades from high school, they show up as “Complete” or “Transfer” on your transcripts.
 But when it comes to your major, you don’t want those ambiguous terms on your transcript, you want your actual grade to show.
 This is especially true if your chosen career path requires graduate school, since they will want to see the earned grades.

 Don’t worry about graduate school right now, it’s a long way off.
 But the point still stands: if it’s a class within your major, you’ll want to take it AP to show your future schools you can handle the coursework.
 Just don’t expect that to mean you won’t have to retake it in college.

 The sooner you plan for college, the better prepared you’ll be.
-Even though it’s a scary prospect and a huge next step in life, some great ways to prepare for college and university are to do your research on different schools (check out my blog post and VIP ebook on choosing the right university), start applying to scholarships (you’ll gain access to my master list of +1,000 scholarships as a bonus when you grab your College Applications Tracker here), and take AP classes chosen especially based on your interests and goals.
+Even though it’s a scary prospect and a huge next step in life, some great ways to prepare for college and university are to do your research on different schools (check out my blog post), start applying to scholarships, and take AP classes chosen especially based on your interests and goals.